Ankermgmt/ankermake-m5-protocol/documentation/install-from-git.md

 # Installation (git)

 > **Note**
 > Minimum version of Python is 3.10.
-If having trouble running ankerctl.py try running it via `python3.10 ankerctly.py`
+If having trouble running ankerctl.py try running it via `python3.10 ankerctly.py`or your installed equivalent

 ## Windows